ExtendRealityLtd/VRTK/README.md

   that represent a mini map of the game world.
 Touching and using an object on the map teleports the user to the specified location.

+  * **028_CameraRig_RoomExtender:** A scene that demonstates the concept of extending the physical room scale space by multiplying the physical steps taken in the chaperone bounds.
+A higher multiplier will mean the user can walk further in the play area and the walk multipler can be toggled by a button press.

   * **029_Controller_Tooltips:** A scene that demonstrates adding tooltips to game objects and to the controllers using the prefabs `ObjectTooltip` and `ControllerTooltips`.